thoughtworks-jumpstart/jumpstart/front-end-web-development/react/food-app-labs/lab2.md

 - When viewing the diff you can temporarily toggle the sidebar with `cmd + B` to hide it.

 ## Testing
-- Next we will discuss how to test the feature with react-testing-library
+- Next we will discuss how to test the feature with react testing library